jameshughes89/cs102/src/site/topic23.rst

 ==============================

 * The special ordering property allows us to search for items within the binary search tree more efficiently than a regular search through a tree
+* For this section, we will assume we are using a linked implementation of a binary search tree
+    * More on this below

 Naive Search
 ------------